Loans for Moving Expenses: Handle with Care

 Once You’re In The New House

-All the furniture is placed like you want it.
+All the furniture is placed as you want it.
 You’ve unpacked all the boxes, and everything is in its proper place.
 Unfortunately, when you began to hang the window treatments, they didn’t fit the new windows.
 You need new window treatments.

 It’s About Storage